KeshavSanthanam/keshavsanthanam.github.io/_posts/2025-11-28-search-fund-vs-self-funded.md

 Self-funded makes sense if you:
 - Have income source during search (job, savings, spouse)
-- Prioritize flexibility and equity over structure
-- Comfortable with ambiguity and longer timeline
 - Have network to source acquisition capital deal-by-deal

-I'm starting self-funded with option to raise search fund if the right opportunity emerges.